terraform-community-modules/tf_aws_asg/README.md

 tf_aws_asg
 ==========

+# This module is deprecated and [terraform-aws-modules/terraform-aws-autoscaling module](https://github.com/terraform-aws-modules/terraform-aws-autoscaling) published on [the Terraform registry](https://registry.terraform.io/modules/terraform-aws-modules/autoscaling/aws) should be used instead.

+## This repository will not have active support any more.

+---

 A Terraform module for creating an Auto-Scaling Group and a launch configuration for it.
 This module makes the following assumptions: